jadegosar/jadegosar.github.io/index.md

 ---
 [Super Team or Super Dream?](/pdf/NBA_ML_Analysis.pdf)

 <small>Machine Learning project to predict an NBA's team wins in the upcoming season (at the time of analysis it was about to be the 21-22 season) based on updated rosters from off-season player movement.
-The GitHub Repo with more detailed project information can be [found here.](https://github.com/jadegosar/Predicting_NBA_Team_Wins)</small>
+The GitHub Repository with more detailed project information can be [found here.](https://github.com/jadegosar/Predicting_NBA_Team_Wins)</small>

 ---
 [NBA Shot Efficiency Dashboard in Tableau](https://github.com/jadegosar/Tableau_Projects)